benitomartin/benitomartin/README.md

 &nbsp;

 <h2>👨‍💻 My Profile</h2>
-   Experienced engineer with 15+ years of exposure to real-world business problems with a strong international background, a team/client-oriented approach, and a deep understanding of maths and statistics.
-Graduated in March 2023 from the Data Science Bootcamp of Le Wagon and looking to leverage my in-depth knowledge and skills to master data with an analytical mindset
+   Experienced engineer with 15+ years of exposure to <b>real-world business problems</b> with a strong international background, a team/client-oriented approach, and a deep understanding of maths and statistics.
+Graduated in March 2023 from the <b>Data Science</b> Bootcamp of Le Wagon and looking to leverage my in-depth knowledge and skills to master data with an <b>analytical mindset</b>

 &nbsp;